alexeyraspopov/redux-suspense/README.md

 behind proposed implementation is to reduce the amount of imperative logic required for coupling Redux store to data fetched from the server side.

+When using `react-redux`, developers create containers that synchronously read data from the store.
+In cases where data need to be loaded from the server, developers define `componentDidMount()` lifecycle method where by checking data presence they can dispatch necessary action that triggers data fetching.
+Once data arrived, a containers gets re-rendered assuming that the required data can now be read from the store.

-A components reads data from store in the same synchronous way as before.
-If data is not available (not yet fetched) in the rendering phase, an effect is thrown out of component so React suspend the render till the effect (scheduled data fetching) is complete.
+When using `redux-suspense`, components reads data from the store in the same synchronous way as before.
+If data is not available (not yet fetched) in the rendering phase, an "effect" is thrown out of component so React suspends the render till the effect (scheduled data fetching) is complete.
 After, React renders the component again with necessary data available in store.

-The important part of the mechanism is that developers do not need to specify such logic in `componentDidMount()` explicitly as it is needed now.
+The important part of the mechanism is that developers do not need to specify such logic in `componentDidMount()` explicitly every time, as it is needed now.
 However, the top-level logic remains the same.
 Current implementation hides this aspect from developers so it can be done in the most efficient way and updated with newer versions of React without forcing developers to refactor existing code.

 _Note: this project is an experiment.
 I encourage you to try, though carefully consider undiscovered bugs before using in your real projects._